Johnny Depp addresses Hollywood boycott in Cannes after Amber Heard trial - ExBulletin

 Speaking at Cannes, Depp continued: Do I feel boycotted now?
 No not at all.
 I don’t feel boycotted by Hollywood because I don’t think about it.
 I’m not thinking of Hollywood.
 I don’t need Hollywood anymore.

 It’s a very weird and fun time when everyone wishes they could be themselves, but they can’t because they have to wait in line.
 Do you want to live that kind of life?
 I wish you the best.
-I will be somewhere on the other side.
+I’ll be somewhere on the other side.

 Referring to the idea that he was making a comeback with Jeanne du Barry, Depp said: I haven’t been anywhere.
 I actually live about 45 minutes from Comeback, so it’s almost like going out and tap dancing.